Schedule of Events

 Location TBA

-Participants have the opportunity to discuss current and future goals and plans for the College with President Troha and members of the administration.
+Participants will have the opportunity to discuss current priorities and future plans for the College with President Troha and members of the administration.

-Join together with Juniatians across the years and explore the newly renovated Statton
+Join together with Juniatians across the years and explore Statton Learning Commons.

 Prices